tschatzl/tschatzl.github.io/_posts/2021-03-12-jdk16-g1-parallel-gc-changes.md

 ## What's next

 We are already actively working on JDK 17, which will be an LTS release for Oracle.
 Here is a short list of changes you might want to look out for.
 And as usual, no guarantees of any kind is made.
-Those features will only be inetgrated once they are done! ;-)
+Those features will only be integrated once they are done! ;-)

   * JDK 17 might give some **huge improvements** in G1 non-Java heap memory usage with a particular focus on optimizations to decrease **remembered set memory usage**.
 This [post](https://tschatzl.github.io/2021/02/26/early-prune.html) highlights the problem.
 The change explained there ([JDK-8262185](https://bugs.openjdk.java.net/browse/JDK-8262185)) has already been pushed to mainline by now with the explained impact.
 In addition, there are additional changes that we have been working on for a long time that may reduce remembered set memory consumption much more.
 Stay tuned!